Who are we?

 What do we do?

 Well... unsuprisingly the clue is in the name.
 We're a Korfball Club called Norwich Ice.
-We have 4 teams that play in the local Norfolk Korfball Association league and train every Wednesday during the indoor season and Thursday during the summer season.
+We have 3 teams that play in the local Norfolk Korfball Association league and train every Wednesday during the indoor season and take part in the NKA outdoor league during the summer season.
 We aim to be a club that allows players of all abilities to play to their best, but most of all we want everyone to have fun.

 Korfball is a fun and exciting game that everyone can play.
 The game takes just a few minutes to learn, but for those who take it seriously, a lifetime to perfect.
 The sport is as old as basketball and netball and is played in over 50 countries around the world.
 Over 200,000 people play korfball for fun, fitness or competition.